stefanmintert/jira-cards/README.md

 I forked this repo from a repo called _jira-cards_ and wanted to name it differently.
 The main focus of my own work is, to get printed jira cards for multiple jira projects at the same time; each project with a specific color.
 Hence the name _multiproject-jira-cards_.

+# How does it look

+The [samples](./samples/) directory provides two PDF files, one for each output style.

 # What do you need

 * An XSLT 2 processor like Saxon (tested with Saxon 9.1.0.8J)